ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-4-3.md

 npm install moment --save
 ```

-With that library installed, let’s require it in our “app.js” file.
+With that library installed, let's require it in our “app.js” file.
 Put this under the rest of our “require” calls to keep things organized.

-Moment.js is imported, so let’s loop through our tweets and calculate the time from now for each tweet’s “created\_at” value.
-We’ll add this time from now value to each tweet object as “time\_from\_now”.
+Moment.js is imported, so let's loop through our tweets and calculate the time from now for each tweet's “created\_at” value.
+We'll add this time from now value to each tweet object as “time\_from\_now”.
 Our “for” loop in app.js will now look like the following.

 ```javascript
 for(var i = 0; i < results.length; i++) {